bpython/curtsies/docs/FmtStr.rst

 FmtStr - Using
 ==============

-A :py:class:`FmtStr` can be sliced to produce a new :py:class:`FmtStr` object:
+A :py:class:`FmtStr` can be sliced to produce a new :py:class:`FmtStr` objects:

     >>> from curtsies.fmtfuncs import *
     >>> (blue('asdf') + on_red('adsf'))[3:7]